jonlynch/laravel-dashboard-uk-tide-tile/README.md

     ]
 ```

-In app\Console\Kernel.php you should schedule the JonLynch\UkWeatherTile\Commands\FetchMetOfficeDataCommand to run every 30 minutes.
+In app\Console\Kernel.php you should schedule the JonLynch\TideTile\Commands\FetchMetOfficeDataCommand to run every hour.

 ``` php
 // in app\Console\Kernel.php